 Disallow: /

-This isn’t a universal recommendation.
-It’s a template for making the decision explicit.
-Legal, security, licensing, and brand teams may pick different policies.
-The AEO point is that search visibility and training permission shouldn’t be conflated.
-(For deeper coverage, see the robots.txt vs llms.txt reference.)
+This is not a universal prescription.
+It is a template for making the decision explicit.
+Legal, security, licensing, and brand teams may choose different policies.
+The AEO point is that search visibility and training permission should not be conflated.

-Google documents query fan-out for AI Mode and AI Overviews, where the system runs multiple related searches across subtopics and data sources to support a single response.
-OpenAI and Anthropic don’t publish their selection formulas.
-What we can infer is:
+Retrieval chooses candidate content that appears relevant to the user's query, but each platform can use different sources and techniques.
+Google documents query fan-out for AI Mode and AI Overviews, where multiple related searches across subtopics and data sources may support a response.
+OpenAI and Anthropic document crawlers, but not a public formula for visible citations.

-A page should match a query at the passage level, not just the title level.
-If the prompt is “how do I compare SOC 2 Type I and Type II for a vendor review?”, you need a section that answers that specific question.
-A generic “Security” page may be accessible and authoritative but still lose retrieval to a clearer explainer.
+For page teams, the useful inference is modest: a page should match a query at the passage level, not only at the title level.
+If the prompt is "how do I compare SOC 2 Type I and Type II for a vendor review?", the page needs a section that answers that question directly.
+A generic "Security" page may be accessible and authoritative but still lose retrieval to a clearer explainer.

 A retrievable passage usually has: